Reply to "Comment on 'Gravitational Pair Production and Black Hole Evaporation'": Abstract

 \section{Abstract}

-In a recent letter, the authors presented a unified derivation of the electric Schwinger effect and Hawking radiation with an additional radiation component.
+In a recent letter, the authors presented a unified derivation of the electric Schwinger effect and a generalized Hawking effect with an additional radiation component.
 The approach discloses a radial profile of black hole pair production and traces the emission back to local tidal forces which are independent of the black hole event horizon.
 It uses an effective action valid to second order in curvature and arbitrary order in proper time.
-A comment supposed an inconsistency when applying the formula to other cases, i.e.\ the Schwinger effect with magnetic fields and cosmological particle production.
-This letter points out that these conclusions are drawn from using the formula outside its range of applicability.
+A comment on the letter supposed two inconsistencies when applying the central formula to the Schwinger effect in the presence of magnetic fields.
+The present letter points out that the partially flawed argumentation does not cast doubt on the results.

 \keywords{ Black hole evaporation, gravitational particle production, Hawking effect, Schwinger effect}